mauriciogeneroso/mauriciogeneroso/README.md

 Welcome to my github!

-Here you can find my projects and some old things that I created to study in home and for the my undergraduation degree.
+Here you can find my projects and things that I created to study in home and for the my undergraduation degree.

 * :man_technologist: I'm a backend java developer!
 I work with microservices, database and I have a little knowledge in frontend.
 * :mortar_board: Undergraduated in Computer science (in Brazil 🇧🇷).